 - Brief staff to explain the nature and purpose of the survey, how to engage students, an overview of eligibility, how the prize draw process works (if offered), as well as to remind them (and students) about the conduct of the survey (e.g. anonymity and inappropriate influence). - Hold meetings with senior management, heads of schools and marketing teams to discuss an action plan and form a clear communication strategy for engaging students and encouraging completion.
-Building a thorough communications plan into the student and staff calendar, and around Ipsos MORI's survey schedule, is highly useful to avoid overcontacting students. - 100.
+Building a thorough communications plan into the student and staff calendar, and around Ipsos MORI's survey schedule, is highly useful to avoid overcontacting students. - 103.
 During fieldwork.
-Encourage staff to get involved. - 101.
-Many providers identify staff support as essential in meeting response rate targets, given their ability to directly engage with students.
-Some ideas for ways staff can engage students include:
+Encourage staff to get involved.

+104. If providers want to promote the NSS, some ideas for ways staff can engage students include:

 - Monitoring response rates.

 - Creating competitions.

 - Keeping staff abreast of survey progress.

-- Building a social media presence.
+• Building a social media presence.